mattermost/docs/source/deployment/cluster.rst

 4. **effective_cache_size**: Set it to 65% of total memory.
 For a 32 GB instance, it should be 21 GB.

 5. **shared_buffers**: Set it to 65% of total memory.
-For a 32GB instance, it should be 21GB.
+For a 32 GB instance, it should be 21 GB.

 6. **tcp_keepalives_count**: 5